-Magnet Recognition Program® was developed by the American Nurses Credentialing Center, a subsidiary of the American Nurses Association, to recognize heath care organizations that provide nursing excellence.
-As of November 2019 there were over 500 US Magnet hospitals or international: Australia, Belgium, Canada, China Jordan, Lebanon, Saudi Arabia and UAE.
+Magnet Recognition Program® was developed by the American Nurses Credentialing Center, a subsidiary of the American Nurses Association, to recognize hospitals and heath care organizations that provide nursing excellence.
+As of April 2022, there were 580 US Magnet hospitals or international: Australia, Belgium, Canada, China, Taiwan, Japan, England/UK, Jordan, Lebanon, Saudi Arabia, UAE.
+Of the US hospitals, less than 9% were Magnet hospitals as of May 2021, according to the website.
 Easiest to view on a map.
 Can also download the complete list in Excel format.

-The American Association of Colleges of Nursing (AACN) states that despite a significant growth in the number of RNs between 2016 and 2026, there will still be a shortage of more than 200,000.
-Most recent studies of nursing enrollment show that U.S. nursing schools turned away more than 75,000 qualified applicants due to faculty shortages, clinical sites, budget constraints and the like.
-Fact sheet updated 2019
+The American Association of Colleges of Nursing (AACN) provides a fact sheet on the nursing shortage.
+The fact sheet cites estimates that the supply of RNs went down by 100,000 from 2020 to 2021.
+It also provides references to find RN shortages in each state through 2030.
+Recent studies of nursing enrollment show that U.S. nursing schools turned away nearly 92,000 qualified applicants in 2021, due to faculty shortages, clinical sites, budget constraints and the like.
+Fact sheet updated October 2022.

-The Bureau of Labor Statistics (BLS) shows average salary/wages for hospital RNs ($77,670/year), and other healthcare occupations.
+The Bureau of Labor Statistics (BLS) shows average salary/wages for hospital RNs ($82,870/year), and other healthcare occupations.
 Scroll to Table, and sort by Employment to see the largest categories of employees.
 Average salary for Physicians and Dentists also listed.
-National employment data updated May 2018
+Wages for Home Health and Personal Care Aides are sampled for certain areas of the country and employer type.
+National employment data for May 2021; updated March 31, 2022.

 Find a summary of findings from the RN National Survey of 2018, by HRSA.
 Report describes characteristics of the nearly 4 million licensed RNs in US: RN age (average 50 years), median full-time salary of $73,929, just under $40,000 for a part-time nurse.
 About 19% of RNs had a master’s or doctorate degree.
 Survey response rate was 50% (over 50,000 responses).
 Findings of the National Sample Survey of Registered Nurses 2018 published in 2019.
 The full survey findings are expected to be published later, with more information on average hours worked, educational background, advance practice nurses including nurse practitioner & CNS, foreign-educated nurses and ethnic distribution, employment setting, telehealth and more.